hashicorp/nomad/website/source/docs/jobspec/json.html.md

 * `LogConfig` - This allows configuring log rotation for the `stdout` and `stderr` buffers of a Task.
 See the log rotation reference below for more details.

+* `Artifacts` - `Artifacts` is a list of `Artifact` objects which define artifacts to be downloaded before the task is run.
+See the artifacts reference for more details.

 ### Resources

 The `Resources` object supports the following keys: